 Peterson Announces New Apologetic Organization

-Daniel Peterson announced the formation of a new organization to be called Interpreter: A Journal of Mormon Scripture which is to focus on LDS scriptures and apologetics.
-He has appointed several of his former editorial team who were fired from BYU’s Maxwell Institute, including Midgley and Mitton, to positions within his new board of editors.
+Daniel Peterson announced the formation of a new organization called Interpreter: A Journal of Mormon Scripture which is claimed to focus on LDS scriptures and apologetics.
+He has appointed several of his former editorial team who left with him from BYU’s Maxwell Institute, including Midgley and Mitton, to positions within his new board of editors.
 It would appear that Peterson’s fund raising capabilities has made it possible to restore many of the former FARMS board members to their pre-Maxwell Institute status and given rise to an organization that is again free from the direction of BYU and Church leadership.
 They will now be able to continue in the former tradition of FARMS unimpeded.
 That Peterson intends to do so is evident in his presentation at the 2012 FAIR conference.
 It will be interesting to see if their style of apologetics changes.

 FIRM Foundation Mission Statement and Goals